God and Gun

 God And Gun is a 1995 Indian Bollywood action drama film directed by Esmayeel Shroff and produced by Kulbhushan Gupta.
-It stars Raaj Kumar, Raj Babbar, Jackie Shroff, Gautami in lead roles.
+The movie stars Raaj Kumar, Raj Babbar, Jackie Shroff, and Gautami in lead roles.
 It was the final film of veteran actor Raaj Kumar before his death in 1996 and was also the final film of Paidi Jairaj after completing 66 years in Bollywood.

 Plot

-Saheb Bahadur Rathore is the only person has courage to stand against corrupt and powerful politician Satya Singh.
+Saheb Bahadur Rathore is the only person who has the courage to stand against corrupt and powerful politician Satya Singh.
 Satya wants to win the upcoming election by hook or by crook.
 On the other side Vijay Prakash, a young man also set up a plan to kill corrupt politicians like Satya.
 Although the paths of Vijay and Saheb Bahadur are different, still they befriended to fight against corruption.